-Figure 65.
+Figure 70.
 Significant amounts of water drain to the Pacific Ocean both during rainy and non-rainy periods of time.
-Source: Total Discharge Annual Dry/Wet-Weather Volume, Geosyntec, 2018., OLIN, 2019.
+Source: Total Discharge Annual Dry/Wet-Weather Volume, Geosyntec, 2021; OLIN, 2021.

-Figure 66.
+Figure 71.
 Our local groundwater basins are recharged using different techniques, such as spreading grounds like this one in Pacoima.
 Source: LA County Public Works, 2018.

-The water flowing in the LA River may be developed for multiple uses, including public trust needs (i.e., for public use and enjoyment).
+The water flowing in the LA River supports many uses.
+These can include wetland and freshwater habitat, recreational uses, and municipal and industrial supply.
 It can be developed to further enhance habitat and recreation along the river system and can be used as a source water for municipal and industrial uses integrated into the portfolio of existing source waters.
-Use of the river flows for groundwater recharge is particularly attractive because the basins have reliable water storage that allows use of the LA River supplies not when they occur, but when they are most needed.
+Use of the river flows for groundwater recharge is particularly attractive because the groundwater basins have reliable water storage that allows use of the LA River supplies not when they occur, but when they are most needed.
 Dry weather flow is attractive as source water because facilities built to use the supply would be operated at a relatively consistent and manageable rate resulting in a high use factor for capital investment.

-However, the consistent rate of these dry weather flows makes them suitable for sustaining a large number of competing uses including public trust needs and thus, the suitability of dry weather flow as a groundwater recharge supply is uncertain.
+However, the consistent rate of these dry weather flows makes them suitable for sustaining a large number of competing uses including public trust needs and, and thus the suitability of dry weather flow as a groundwater recharge supply is uncertain.
 Wet weather flow diversions show promise as these flows that are largely wasted today have a much lower potential for alternative uses.
 Wet weather diversions require overcoming the technical challenges associated with temporary detention of large water volumes, water treatment under fluctuating flow conditions, and river diversions under flow conditions greater than baseflow.
 However, these technical challenges may be overcome, resulting in high use potential of the water once it is recharged into the groundwater aquifers.